GLIMS-RGI/rgi_user_guide/docs/tables/acknowledgements.md

 For his decades-long support of the GLIMS database:<br>
 **Bruce Raup**

-For substantial contributions in developing, generating and curating the RGI over nearly a decade:<br>
+For his leadership and substantial contributions in developing, generating and curating the RGI over nearly a decade:<br>
 **Graham Cogley**

 For their pioneering work in initiating the RGI:<br>